mandel94/easyAnalysis/README.md

 <!-- badges: end -->

 ## WHAT?

 The goal of easyAnalysis is to provide an interface for implementing different types of analysis on qualitative data.
+The focus is on making the analysis as ease as possible, by abstracting away any low-level implementation and giving the analyst visual control over the analysis pipeline.
+## WHY?

-The focus is on making the analysis as ease as possible, by abstracting away any low-level implementation and giving the analyst visual control over the analysis pipeline. \#\# WHY?
-One: code-free\! easyAnalysis makes the analysis independent of the analysts’ programming skills; Two: ‘intelligence’ is king\! easyAnalysis helps to focus on the ‘intelligence’ part of the problem, using advanced analysis techniques without the need to worry about complex technical implementations; Three: try and retry\!
-Lengthy scripts tend to hinder the analysis flexibility and reproducibility.
+1. You're going to get free from code! easyAnalysis makes the analysis independent of the analysts’ programming skills;
+2. The ‘insight’ is the center of the universe here\! easyAnalysis helps to focus on the ‘intelligence’ part of the problem, using advanced analysis techniques without the need to worry about complex technical implementations;
+3. Don't you find anything interesting in the data?
+Give it another try!
+You can just re-toggle to the import section, consider a new combination of variables, apply different transformations, and feed the factorial analysis with a handful of new fresh ingredients.
+You can reinvent the pipeline at the cost of a few clicks!
-Since data analysis is a process of trial and error, reproducibility of the pipeline is a fundamental driver for extracting good insights.
+Scripts tend to hinder the analysis' flexibility and reproducibility.
+Since data analysis is often a process of trial and error, reproducibility of the pipeline is a fundamental driver for extracting good insights.
 The visual interface of easyAnalysis provides all the reproducibility you need to elevate your skills as an insight chaser\!